pace-neutrons/Horace/documentation/smg/12_deploying_releases_to_GitHub.md

 the repository).
 From here developers can download the release candidates.

-5. Developers should perform manual testing of the release candidates.
+5. Developers should perform manual testing of the release candidates on all target platforms.
 They should download and install release candidates from the draft release.
 An issue must be created for any bug or problem found with the release candidate.
 Any such issues should be labelled with the name of the release.